wnasaindika/WeeklyFibo/README.md

 # WeeklyFibo
-just an MQL4 code for drawing fibonacci levels
+just an MQL4 code (Indicator) for drawing fibonacci levels